Snowflake-Labs/sfquickstarts/site/devlabs/getting_started_with_python.md

 python --version
 ```

 If it outputs 3.5 or higher, you're good to go!
 If not, you'll need to install a newer version of Python.
-You cangrab the latest release on the Python website.
+You can grab the latest release on the Python website.

 Once you've got a recent version of Python, you can install the Snowflake Connector for Python.
 You'll do this via the Python package installer `pip` and by running the following command: